byu-is-566/is-566-09-dbt-1-instructions/README.md

 ### 2.2 - Run the Existing Model

-Assuming your `dbt debug` command was succesful, you should be able to just run `dbt build` without making any other changes.
+Assuming your `dbt debug` command was successful, you should be able to just run `dbt build` without making any other changes.
 If all goes well, you'll see the `stg_adventure_db__inventory` model run successfully, and you'll likely see a nice green "SUCCESS" message in your terminal like my screenshot below.

 <img src="566/screenshots/readme_img/first_dbt.png"  width="80%">